How to Write a Research Proposal

 - Positively influencing readers to accept the fact that the research paper is interesting, crucial, and original.

-- Another aim of the research proposal is to demonstrate that you have knowledge about a specific field.
+- Another aim of the research proposal is to demonstrate that you know a specific field.
 You have an in-depth understanding of the research topic.

 - By writing the research proposal the researcher intends to showcase that they have carefully designed the procedures for performing an investigation.